kalaitzi-gif/DSCI510FinalProject/README.md

 - used in 'get_data.py', 'clean_data.py.'

-4.) import numpy library (for mathematical functions: linear algebra, random numbers) -loaded library via rendering statement in terminal 'import numpy' (as np)
+4.) import numpy library (for mathematical functions: linear algebra, random numbers)
+- loaded library via rendering statement in terminal 'import numpy' (as np)
 - used in 'run_analysis.py',

 5.)
 Import the matplotlib library for visualization of plotting